Juan Gutiérrez (baseball)

-Juan Carlos “JC” Gutiérrez Acosta (born July 14, 1983) is a Venezuelan former professional baseball pitcher.
+Juan Carlos Gutiérrez Acosta (born July 14, 1983) is a Venezuelan former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Houston Astros, Arizona Diamondbacks, Kansas City Royals, Los Angeles Angels of Anaheim, and San Francisco Giants.

 Career

 Houston Astros

 Gutiérrez was signed as an undrafted free agent by the Houston Astros on December 14, 2000.
 He played for Venezuelan Summer League in 2001 and 2002 before playing for the rookie-level Martinsville Astros in 2003 and the rookie-level Greeneville Astros in 2004.
 Gutiérrez had operated mainly as a starter in the minor leagues.
 In the 2006 Double-A Texas League, Gutiérrez helped lead the Corpus Christi Hooks (Houston) to their lone Texas League championship.

 On August 17, 2007, Gutiérrez was promoted to the major leagues for the first time after Stephen Randolph was placed on the disabled list.
 On August 23, Gutiérrez made his first career start against the Washington Nationals, filling in for injured starting pitcher Roy Oswalt.
 He was sent back down to Round Rock on August 25 to following the promotion of left-handed pitcher Troy Patton.
-In seven appearances (three starts) for Houston during his rookie campaign, Gutiérrez logged a 1-1 record and 5.91 ERA with 16 strikeouts across 21 1/3 innings pitched.
+In seven appearances (three starts) for Houston during his rookie campaign, Gutiérrez logged a 1–1 record and 5.91 ERA with 16 strikeouts across 21 1/3 innings pitched.

 Arizona Diamondbacks

 On December 14, 2007, Gutiérrez was traded in a three-player deal which included pitcher Chad Qualls, infielder Chris Burke to the Arizona Diamondbacks in exchange for José Valverde.
-He spent the 2008 season with the Triple-A Tucson Sidewinders, struggling to a 5-11 record and 6.09 ERA with 87 strikeouts across 116 2/3 innings pitched.
+He spent the 2008 season with the Triple-A Tucson Sidewinders, struggling to a 5–11 record and 6.09 ERA with 87 strikeouts across 116 2/3 innings pitched.

 Gutiérrez had a brief stint as the Diamondbacks' closer in 2009 after Qualls was injured.
-In 65 appearances for the team, he posted a 4-3 record and 4.06 ERA with 66 strikeouts and nine saves over 71 innings of work.
-Gutiérrez made 58 relief outings for Arizona during the 2010 campaign, registering an 0-6 record and 5.08 ERA with 47 strikeouts and 15 saves across 56 2/3 innings pitched.
+In 65 appearances for the team, he posted a 4–3 record and 4.06 ERA with 66 strikeouts and nine saves over 71 innings of work.
+Gutiérrez made 58 relief outings for Arizona during the 2010 campaign, registering an 0–6 record and 5.08 ERA with 47 strikeouts and 15 saves across 56 2/3 innings pitched.

 Gutiérrez pitched in 20 games for the Diamondbacks in 2011, recording a 5.40 ERA with 23 strikeouts across 18 1/3 innings pitched.
 In September, Gutiérrez underwent Tommy John surgery, ruling him out for the remainder of the year and likely the majority of the 2012 season.
 Gutiérrez was released by Arizona on October 13, 2011.